 The proposed development is located with the Woodstock LCI Study area, completed in 2002.
 The LCI Study calls for creating a walkable, historic community that brings together a mix of new housing, jobs, shopping, entertainment, and greenspace.
 The proposed development encompasses the New South Town District.
 The New South Town District is defined as a transitional district that provides a barrier between Highway 92 commercial corridor and the Historic Core District.
-The mix of uses, internal block parking, rear alleyways, and proposed greenspace proposed with Breezy Hill Farm development meet the goals set forth in the Study and help to continue the City's efforts in implementing the LCI Study.
+The mix of uses, interconnected streets, rear alleyways, and proposed greenspace proposed with Breezy Hill development meet the goals set forth in the Study and help to continue the City's efforts in implementing the LCI Study.
+Revisions to the site plan should include placing the retail buildings along Main Street so that all the parking associated with the retail and office is internal to the street block.